In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Wash produce before use

-Heat the tray of farro
+Heat the farro and toss with spinach

-Choose your heating method (for microwave option, heat just before serving)
+Choose your heating method (for microwave option, heat just before serving):

 - Conventional oven | 25–30 minutes